georapbox/js-utils/src/function/curry/README.md

 ## curry(func, [n]) ⇒ <code>function</code>
-Transforms a function of N arguments in such a way that it can be called as a chain of N functions each with a single argument.
+Transforms a function of N arguments in such a way that it can be called as a chain of N functions each with a single argument (arity: 1).

 **Kind**: global function
 **Returns**: <code>function</code> - A new, curried function.